unionlabs/union/README.md

 [![Docs](https://img.shields.io/badge/docs-main-blue)][docs]

-Union is a trust-minimized, zero-knowledge bridging protocol, designed for censorship resistance, extremely high security, and usage in decentralized finance.
-It implements [IBC] for compatibility with Cosmos chains and connects to Ethereum.

 Most bridging protocols use a form of multi-signature verification across validators (Wormhole, Axelar) or even a fully trusted third party like Circle's cross-chain transfer protocol (CCTP).
 These methods are less secure and more prone to hacks and censorship.
 Union uses consensus verification based on zero-knowledge proofs, which provides the highest level of security currently known.